semiomant/Dungeon-World/trans_text/Spielverlauf.md

 #### Adept

 An adept has at least apprenticed to an arcane expert, but is not powerful in their own right.
-They’re the grad students of the arcane world.
+They're the grad students of the arcane world.

-_Arcane Assistance_—When an adept aids in the casting of a spell of lower level than their skill, the spell’s effects have greater range, duration, or potency.
-The exact effects depend on the situation and the spell and are up to the GM.
+_Arcane Assistance_-When an adept aids in the casting of a spell of lower level than their skill, the spell's effects have greater range, duration, or potency.
+The exact effects depend on the situation and the spell and are up tothe GM.
 The GM will describe what effects the assist will add before the spell is cast.
 The most important feature of casting with an adept is that any negative effects of the casting are focused on the adept first.